First- or upper second-class degree or equivalent in economics, finance or a related subject

 Compulsory modules: Macroeconomics; Microeconomics; Quantitative Economics; Quantitative Methods or Econometrics 1; Topics in Economic Theory; Topics in Macroeconomics

-Optional modules: Economic Policy in Development; Finance; Experimental Economics; Industrial Economics; International Macroeconomics and Finance; International Trade; Labour Economics; Topics in Econometrics
+Optional modules: Economic Policy in Development; Finance; Panel Data and Microeconometrics; Time Series Econometrics; Financial Derivatives; Empirical Finance; Industrial Economics; International Trade; Labour Economics; Topics in Econometrics

 For further information, please visit our website.